 Zinaida Serebriakova would've thrived in today’s era of the beauty influencer.
-Stuck inside during an especially snowy winter in the small village of Neskuchnoye in what is now the Kharkiv Oblast in Ukraine, Serebryakova took to painting and drawing the small bottles and tins and hairpins that littered her dressing-table.
-This humble practice culminated in Self-portrait at the Dressing Table, an intimate and self-aware study that would launch her career as an artist.
+Stuck inside during a snowy winter in the small village of Neskuchnoye in what is now the Kharkiv Oblast in Ukraine, Serebryakova took to painting and drawing the small bottles and tins and hairpins that littered her dressing-table.
+This humble practice culminated in Self-portrait at the Dressing Table, an intimate and self-aware study that launched her career as an artist.

-And it must have been exactly the right painting for the time and place, because it catapulted Serebryakova into the public eye and the critics’ hearts.
+It was exactly the right painting for the time and place, catapulting Serebryakova into the public eye and the critics’ hearts.
 Gaining its first exposure at the 7th exhibition of the Union of Russian Artists in Saint-Petersburg, At the Dressing-Table was immediately purchased by the Tretyakov Gallery in Moscow, where it remains to this day.
-While critical praise occasionally slanted condescending, like portraitist Valentin Serov calling the work a “very cute and fresh thing,” Serebriakova’s uncle Alexandre captured it best, saying the portrait “gave to the Russian public such a wonderful gift, such a ‘smile from ear to ear,’ that one cannot fail to thank her for that.”
+Critical praise occasionally slanted condescending, like portraitist Valentin Serov calling the work a “very cute and fresh thing,” Serebriakova’s uncle Alexandre captured it best, saying the portrait “gave to the Russian public such a wonderful gift, such a ‘smile from ear to ear,’ that one cannot fail to thank her for that.”

 Got questions, comments or corrections about Self-portrait at the Dressing Table?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Self-portrait at the Dressing Table," in Obelisk Art History, Published March 08, 2017; last modified November 08, 2022, http://arthistoryproject.com/artists/zinaida-serebriakova/self-portrait-at-the-dressing-table/.